boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

-By default the ``MC`` slope limiter is used to calculate cell edges, but this can be changed at compile time:
+By default the ``MC`` slope limiter is used to calculate cell edges, but this can be changed at compile time e.g:

 ::